DigiLive/windows-registry/README.md

 ## Features
 -   Read and write access to any hive, key, or value in the registry (that you have permissions to)
 -   Automatic conversion between all registry value data types to PHP scalar types
--   Lazy-loaded iterators over lists of values and recursive iterators over keys and sub-keys
+-   Lazy-loaded iterators over lists of values and recursive iterators over keys and subKeys
 -   Ability to connect to registries on remote computers using a remote WMI (Windows Management Instrumentation) connection (see Microsoft's docs on [how to connect to WMI remotely](https://msdn.microsoft.com/en-us/library/aa389290%28v=vs.85%29.aspx) for details)

 ## Requirements